Key Information

 • Type 2 diabetes

-• Complex needs, e.g. renal replacement therapy, foot problems
+• Complex needs, e.g. renal replacement therapy

 • Steroid induced hyperglycaemia